10 Amazing Health Benefits Of Corn Silk Tea

 Making corn silk tea is not difficult.
 All you need to do is:

-- Boil 1 tablespoon of corn silk (chopped) in 1 cup of water.
+- Boil 1 tablespoon of corn silk (dried and chopped) in 1 cup of water.

 - Once it is done, cover the pan and allow it to steep for 15 to 20 minutes.

 - When it is cold enough to drink, you can add 1 teaspoon of raw honey if you desire.
 This sweetens the tea for those who prefer it that way.

 - You can store the remaining tea in your refrigerator for 2 to 3 days.